MITgcm/MITgcm/doc/getting_started/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the ocean, the topography is read from a file that contains a 2D(:math:`x,y`)
-map of bathymetry, in m for :math:`z`-coordinates, in Pa for :math:`p`-coordinates.
+map of bathymetry, in meters for :math:`z`-coordinates, in pascals for :math:`p`-coordinates.
 The bathymetry is specified by entering the vertical position of the ocean floor relative to the surface, so by convention in
-:math:`z`-coordinates bathymetry is specified as negative numbers, whereas in :math:`p`-coordinates
+:math:`z`-coordinates bathymetry is specified as negative numbers (“depth” is defined as positive-definite) whereas in :math:`p`-coordinates
-bathymetry data is positive (“depth” is defined as positive-definite however).
+bathymetry data is positive.
 The file name is represented by the variable
 :varlink:`bathyFile`.
 See our introductory tutorial setup :numref:`sec_eg_baro` for additional details on the file format.
 Note no changes are required in the model source code
 to represent enclosed, periodic, or double periodic
 domains: periodicity is assumed by default and is suppressed by